Halfway Houses in Canadian, OK

 Services provided:

-• Individual counseling services, counseling for families and HIV/AIDS counseling
+• HIV/AIDS counseling, counseling for families and employment counseling and training

 How Foundation Recovery Center - 65.0 miles from Canadian, OK